What is Information Architecture?

 – George Constanza

-Here’s what guides good IA.
+Here’s what guides good Information Architecture.

 1. The principle of objects